kmanc/TorPoint/README.md

 `sudo chmod +x access_point.sh`
 `sudo chmod +x tor_config.sh`
 `sudo ./access_point.sh`
-PLUG IN ANY WIFI DONGLE, THEN A SECOND WITH A rtl871xdrv DRIVER
+PLUG IN ANY WIFI DONGLE, THEN A SECOND WITH A rtl871xdrv DRIVER (or plug in only one with the rtl driver if you have a raspberry pi 3)
 `sudo ./tor_config.sh`